 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 This theory states that if the fetal heart rate is above 140 beats per minute (BPM), then the baby is more likely to be a girl.
 If the heart rate is below 140 BPM then the chances are that the baby will be a boy.
 The issue is, of course, what if the baby’s heart rate varies between 120-160 BPM?
-This is, after all, where the normal foetal heart rate commonly lies.
+This is, after all, where the normal fetal heart rate commonly lies.

 As far as using predictor tests go, this one’s a pretty harmless one to try and reasonably convenient as well.
 Each time you go to your maternity care provider for an ante-natal check, they will listen to your baby’s heart rate.
 This can be detected from around eight weeks gestation when your health care professional will use a hand held Doppler.
 You can ask them to count the number of BPM or do this yourself; just make sure you have a second hand on your watch for accuracy.

 There may be some truth to the idea that this method offers an ideal opportunity for a little harmless chat in the middle of an otherwise routine ante-natal check up.
 Your weight, size, uterine growth, urine testing – they’re all pretty straightforward markers for how a pregnancy is progressing.
 So why not have a little fun just to break the monotony and see if you can both take a punt of whether you are having a boy or a girl?
 This is a harmless aside to what can otherwise be a fairly routine and predictable health assessment.

 It also helps health professionals to build a rapport with the pregnant woman.